What Graduate Education programs are offered?

 Is financial aid available?

 Yes.
 Students must submit a FAFSA to determine the federal aid for which they may qualify.
-If you wish to receive federal financial aid, you must complete a Graduate Aid Application form (2012-2013).
+If you wish to receive federal financial aid, you must complete a Graduate Aid Application form, which will be sent to you for digital signature as part of the admission process.
 This must be filled out each year and your FAFSA form must be kept up to date.
 These two forms will enable the Financial Aid Office to complete your financial aid award.
 Be sure to sign and return the forms to the Financial Aid Office in order to complete the process.
 In addition, some grants and loan forgiveness programs may be available depending on your selected program of study.
-Download the Financial Information Sheets for more details.
+Download the Financial Information Sheets or FAQ for more details.